Distance Learning, Seminar-based and In-house courses

-The Institute of Art and Law offers a number of possibilities for studying by distance learning.
-All courses comprise a series of comprehensive, self-teaching packs each of which contains a detailed commentary on an aspect of art and heritage law, relevant statutory materials, case summaries and further reading in the form of academic literature.
+Our distance learning courses are comprised of a series of comprehensive, self-teaching modules.
+Each module comes with a detailed commentary on an aspect of art and heritage law, relevant statutory materials, case summaries and further reading in the form of academic literature.